Planning Your Podcast

 If you start thinking “I need to fill an hour because most of the shows I listen to are an hour,” it’s going to be a painful ride for both you and your listener.

-There is no one way to do a podcast and longer definitely doesn’t mean better.
+So keep your focus on your own show and what you can realistically sustain because there’s no one way to do a podcast and longer definitely doesn’t mean better.

 When you’re coming up with the right length focus on your show, your audience, and your schedule rather than comparing yourself to others because what’s right for them might not be right for you.